 Sites 126

-Engineering Control Reporting & Monitoring 135
+Engineering Controls Reporting & Monitoring 135

 Definitions and Acronyms 139

 Preface

 This document has been prepared as guidance for the Florida Department of Environmental Protection (FDEP), Division of Waste Management (DWM) Tallahassee staff, FDEP District Offices, and those counties under contract with, or delegation from, the FDEP to oversee cleanup of contaminated property.
 Nothing in this document should be construed as a uniform policy or rule (except for those rules specifically enumerated as such).
 This document merely provides general information regarding types of Institutional Controls (ICs), outlines the requirements for the internal processing of ICs, and characterizes the DWM’s and the FDEP Office of General Counsel’s (OGC) experiences thus far in this area.
 This guidance is provided in one document so that all FDEP staff has the same information upon which to base a decision.
 Agency staff shall not cite this document as authority for taking or refusing to take any agency action.
 It is anticipated that this document will also be used by those parties considering pursuing site closures with conditions, including responsible parties and owners, and their consultants and lawyers, among others.
 Such use by those parties may facilitate an understanding of the FDEP internal processing of ICs and result in a quicker processing time.